M0YCX/ycx_rf_amplifiers/docs/y-params/linvill_stability.md

 * $g_i$ is the input conductance
 * $g_o$ is the output conductance
 * $Re()$ is the real part of the complex product in parenthesis

+When $C$ is less than 1, the transistor is unconditionally stable...